Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 This week project was fetching and posting data to an API.
-A simple API to collect haapy thoughts
+A simple API to collect and post happy thoughts

 ## What I learnt
 -use the useEffect hook in React